Wesley1808/ServerCore/README.md

     villager_work_immunity_after = 20
     # (Default = 20) The amount of ticks an inactive villager will wake up for when it has work immunity.
     villager_work_immunity_for = 20
-    #
     # The settings below will only take effect after a restart!
     # Activation Range = The range an entity is required to be in from a player to tick.
-    # Tick Inactive = if an entity is allowed to tick once per second whilst inactive.
+    # Tick Inactive = If an entity is allowed to tick once per second whilst inactive.
     # Wakeup Interval = The interval between inactive entity wake ups in seconds.
-    #
     # Activation range settings for villagers.
     villager_activation_range = 16
     villager_tick_inactive = false